dioxz/DeltaScout/README.md

 From that it calculates a blended directional probability: *60% weight on the full 5-minute tick ratio, **40% weight on the last 30 seconds* to capture short-term momentum shifts.
 The result is a live % chance that the next tick goes up or down, updating in real time as the market moves.

+## Note
+### This is a lightweight version of the full system, which is why it runs as a browser extension instead of a standalone platform.
+The full version is still in development, so this build focuses on delivering the core functionality in a fast, accessible way while the main architecture is being worked on.

 ## Features

 - *Live tick reading* from TradingView’s DOM at 200ms intervals